 - Year 1-6 Athletics Sports are held at school in Term 4.

-Transport Assistance Allowance: Families of students in Years 1-8 who live further than 3.2km from the school and families of students in Years 9 or above who live further than 4.8km from the school may, under some circumstances, be eligible for the Ministry of Education’s Transport Assistance allowance.
+Transport assistance allowance: Families of students in Years 1-8 who live further than 3.2km from the school and families of students in Years 9 or above who live further than 4.8km from the school may, under some circumstances, be eligible for the Ministry of Education’s Transport Assistance allowance.
 If you think you may be eligible for an allowance please enquire at the school office.
-If you live in Feilding (or close to the Feilding Bus Route) it is unlikely that you will qualify for the allowance.
+If you live close to the Feilding or Ashhurst Bus Route) it is unlikely that you will qualify for the allowance.

 Tribes: Your child will be automatically assigned to one of our four tribes.
 The tribes are our house system for competitions and each has an assigned colour your child should wear on competition days: